DylanAlberto/MioBuss/README.md

 ## Usage

-Once the project is up and running, mi-gym allows you to:
+Once the project is up and running, MioBuss allows you to:

 - Register new users into the system.
 - Facilitate user check-ins through QR codes.